 Awards and Recognition

-Kenewedo is the youngest minister to serve in the Botswana Cabinet.
+Kenewendo is the youngest minister to serve in the Botswana Cabinet.
 In 2012, she received the Ten Outstanding Young Persons Award by JCI Botswana.
 In 2016, she was awarded the Botswana Change Makers Award in Business and Leadership and also received the Formidable Woman Award.
 She was listed as one of the Top 100 most Influential Africans by New African Magazine in 2018.
-Kenewedo is a Chevening Scholar.
+Kenewendo is a Chevening Scholar.